collinsmith/riiablo/README.md

 Diablo II assets which are not (and will never) be provided, i.e., you should already own a copy of the game to play this.
-I am going to do my best to remain faithful to the original game, however I am planning on changing and adding additional features as I think they become necessary.
+I am going to do my best to remain faithful to the original game, however I am planning on changing and adding additional features as I think they become necessary (e.g., auto gold pickup).
 I will write articles in the future explaining how I was able to accomplish certain things, and how some core systems work.

-Some important changes that I will note are that this version supports a 16:9 aspect ratio (the original was 640x480 and expansion was 800x600), and will eventually support wider.
-Because I'm limited to the original game assets, the game will be upscaled to the desired resolution, and 480p seems to work well on a smart phone, however I want to target 360p for the menus because components are sized much better.
-This does run on Android, and I have been using a Galaxy Note 5 as the min spec when testing, but older phones may work as well.
+Unlike the original game, this version supports just about any reasonable aspect ratio (4:3, 16:9, 18:9, 21:9), however by design I'm locking the game to 480px in height because the original game assets are all geared for that (i.e., the width is dynamic).
+The expansion did introduce 800x600 support, and I may end up supporting that for the desktop version in the future (specifically for some of the multiplayer lobby stuff), but it's not necessary for the core functionality.
+The mobile version currently uses 360px height to make selecting UI elements easier, however since much of the UI panels are 480px, in-game is locked at 480px, but I will change this in the future or at least provide scaling on a per-component basis (text).
+This does run on Android, and I have been using a Galaxy Note 5 as the min spec when testing, but older phones may work as well, especially after optimizations have been made.
 I can already play Diablo II on PC, my goal is to be able to sit back and play it casually with my friends while also supporting cross-platform play.
 This game supports local play that can then be taken online (similar to Open Battle.net), with a more secure option being far beyond that.

 *NOTE: This is not playable yet, but the game runs and you can load save files, walk around a bit and look at your characters.* Game saves are not modified